hypnosapos/sparknetes/README.md

 make spark-ml-example
 ```

-Logs of docker where spark-submit command was launched can be seen on this way:
+Logs of job that run spark-submit command was launched can be seen on this way:

 ```sh
 JOB_NAME=<job_name> make gke-job-logs
 ```
-> NOTE: <job-name> is the name of the example with the suffix '-job' intead of '-example' (i.e. "spark-ml-job" instead of "spark-ml-example")
+> NOTE: <job-name> is the name of the example with the suffix '-job' instead of '-example' (i.e. "spark-ml-job" instead of "spark-ml-example")

 If it run successffully, spark-submit command should outline something like this:
 ```